-When Medicare Part D prescription drug plans first became available, there was a built-in gap in coverage.
-This coverage gap opened after initial plan coverage limits had been reached and before catastrophic coverage kicked in.
-While in this gap, plan members had to pay the full cost of their covered drugs until their total costs qualified them for catastrophic coverage.
+When Medicare Part D prescription drug coverage first became available, there was a built-in gap in coverage.
+This Coverage Gap opened after initial plan coverage limits had been reached and before Catastrophic Coverage kicked in.
+While in this gap, plan members had to pay the full cost of their covered drugs until their total costs qualified them for Catastrophic Coverage.
 The phrase “donut hole” was commonly used to describe this gap.1

 The good news?
-Over the years, the Affordable Care Act has been shrinking the donut hole bit by bit each year.
-Where members once paid 100% of their costs in the gap, now their share of costs in the donut hole is limited to 25% for both brand-name and generic drugs.
-The donut hole has essentially closed.2
+Over the years, the Affordable Care Act has been shrinking the “donut hole” bit by bit each year.
+Where members once paid 100% of their costs in the gap, now their share of costs in the Coverage Gap is limited to 25% for both brand-name and generic drugs.
+The Coverage Gap is essentially closed, but still remains relevant when it comes to prescription drug coverage.2

-Understanding the coverage phases of your prescription drug plan may help you manage your costs over the course of your plan year.
+Understanding the coverage stages of your prescription drug coverage may help you manage your costs over the course of your plan year.

-Some plans require you to pay a deductible, or 100% of the cost of prescription drugs, up to a certain limit before your plan starts to pay.
+Some Part D plans require you to pay an annual deductible, or 100% of the cost of prescription drugs, up to a certain limit before your plan starts to pay.
 The deductibles vary between plans and some Part D plans have no deductible.
 In 2021, the deductible can’t be more than $445.
 Once you hit your deductible, your initial coverage kicks in.

-During this phase, your copayments and coinsurance come into play.
-You pay just your share of prescription costs and your plan pays the rest for covered drugs.
-For example, if your plan has a 25% copayment for a $200 prescription, you would pay $50 and your plan would cover the $150 balance.
+During this stage, your copayments and coinsurance come into play.
+You pay just your share of prescription costs and your Part D plan pays the rest for covered drugs.
+For example, if your plan has a 25% coinsurance for a $200 prescription, you would pay $50 and your plan would cover the $150 balance.

-Once in the gap, you’ll pay no more than 25% of the cost for brand-name and generic prescription drugs covered by your plan, although the full cost of those drugs will be used to move you closer to the catastrophic coverage phase.
+Once in the gap, you’ll pay no more than 25% of the cost for brand-name and generic prescription drugs covered by your Part D plan, although the full cost of those drugs will be used to move you closer to the Catastrophic Coverage stage.

-For 2021, once you've spent $6,550 out of pocket, you're out of the coverage gap and move into phase 4—catastrophic coverage.
+For 2021, once you’ve spent $6,550 out of pocket, you’re out of the Coverage Gap and moved into stage 4—Catastrophic Coverage.

 - Your yearly deductible, coinsurance and copayments